marcosjom/sys-nbframework-src/README.md

 The `compiler` and `tool-chain` is selected automatically or explicitly by the `NB_CFG_HOST=` param.
 As example `NB_CFG_HOST=Android` will compile using `Android NDK` tool-chain.

-Check the `MakefileProject.mk` and `Makefile` for implementaiton examples; those files exists in most of my repositories.
+Check the `MakefileProject.mk` and `Makefile` for implementation examples; those files exists in most of my repositories.

 # Contact